danmayer/coverband/README.md

 ### Verbose Debug / Development Mode

 Note: To debug issues getting Coverband working.
 I recommend running in development mode, by turning verbose logging on `config.verbose = true` and passing in the Rails.logger `config.logger = Rails.logger` to the Coverband config.
+We respect the log level, and I would recommend log level info generally, but if you are investigating a prolbem Coverband logs additional data at the `debug` level.
 This makes it easy to follow in development mode.
 Be careful to not leave these on in production as they will affect performance.

 ---

 If you are trying to debug locally wondering what code is being run during a request.
-The verbose modes `config.verbose = true` and `config.verbose = 'debug'` can be useful.
+The verbose modes `config.verbose = true` && `Rails.logger.level = :debug`.
 With true set it will output the number of lines executed per file, to the passed in log.
-The files are sorted from least used file to most active file.
-I have even run that mode in production without much of a problem.
-The debug verbose mode outputs both file usage and provides the number of calls per line of code.
-For example if you see something like below which indicates that the `application_helper` has 43150 lines executed.
-That might seem odd.
-Then looking at the breakdown of `application_helper` we can see that line `516` was executed 38,577 times.
-That seems bad, and is likely worth investigating perhaps memoizing or cacheing is required.

-    config.verbose = 'debug'

-    coverband file usage:
-      [["/Users/danmayer/projects/app_name/lib/facebook.rb", 6],
-      ["/Users/danmayer/projects/app_name/app/models/some_modules.rb", 9],
-      ...
-      ["/Users/danmayer/projects/app_name/app/models/user.rb", 2606],
-      ["/Users/danmayer/projects/app_name/app/helpers/application_helper.rb",
-      43150]]

-    file:
-      /Users/danmayer/projects/app_name/app/helpers/application_helper.rb =>
-      [[448, 1], [202, 1],
-      ...
-     [517, 1617], [516, 38577]]

 # Prerequisites